Skip to content

 What this means for your work

-If you don’t see new data reflected immediately, check the dataset status—it will always show you exactly where things are in the process.
+If you don’t see new data reflected immediately, check the data status—it will always show you exactly where things are in the process.